godot-escoria/escoria-docs/api/EnableTerrainCommand.md

 Enables the `ESCTerrain`'s `NavigationPolygonInstance` specified by the given node name.
 Disables the previously-activated `NavigationPolygonInstance`.
-Use this to change where the player can walk, allowing them to walk into the next room once a door has been opened for example.
+Use this to change where the player can walk, allowing them to walk into the next room once a door has been opened, for example.

 **Parameters**